 Every session is different, but they are all oriented towards problem solving.
-We come to the workshops with our questions and struggles, and we leave with strategies and solutions.
+We each come to the workshops with our questions and struggles, and we leave with strategies and solutions.
 Each year the session topics vary as we tailor L'ATELIER to our participants' specific needs.

 To give a sense about past craft session topics, here's what instructor Laura McCune-Poplin recently said about how the sessions have impacted her.